Guide to self drive safaris across Southern Africa

 The National Parks across Africa offer an unbeatable variety of wildlife and habitats to explore, an excellent infrastructure of roads and accommodation, and a feeling of huge, wide-open spaces – and with a little bit of careful planning you can experience all of this from the comfort of your own hire car.

 Self-drive is a wonderful experience - the thrill of driving along a road by yourself and coming across a pride of lions basking under a nearby tree, or waiting at a peaceful waterhole and having a sighting all to yourself is hard to beat.
-Although this type of safari offers a lot of freedom in many ways, you will still have to abide by the rules of the parks that you are visiting - so no off roading or night drives, I'm afraid.
+Although this type of safari offers a lot of freedom in many ways, you will still have to abide by the rules of the parks that you are visiting - so this means no off roading or night drives.
 What you do get is the freedom to go out for as long as you wish, choose your own route around the park, and take your time over the sightings that you find.

 South Africa and Namibia are the most popular destinations for a self-drive safari experience due to the excellent road infrastructure in those countries making it easy for even the first-time visitor to Africa to have a wonderful trip.
 Although it is possible to do a self-drive safari in other countries (Botswana, Kenya, Tanzania, etc), we tend to only recommend these for more experienced visitors to Africa as the roads and driving conditions can be more challenging.

-Driving In South Africa And Namibia's National Parks
+Self-Drive In South Africa And Namibia's National Parks

 Inside the Parks, there tends to be a good excellent infrastructure of roads, some of which are tarred, others gravel.
 Signposts at road junctions help to make the driving experience easy and enjoyable.
 Drivers must remain on the roads at all times, and are NOT allowed to drive off-road or get out of their vehicles, except at designated viewing points.